sirius-cc-wu/rtforth/README.md

 * Safe first, performance later
 * Token Threaded (Call threading), easy to implement in Rust
+* Exception is handled by applications, not in Forth core.

 The performance of current implementation is not well because of token threading.
 But slow colon definitions can be improved with a Just-In-Time compiler.